gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/software-engineering.md

-**enterprise non-cloud** is a treacherous thing, it offers modern software stacks like Kubernetes or Prometheus but is fails to deliver the main advantages of the public cloud like real self-service with APIs, elasticity, scalability and a just-in-time price model.
-This will make your programmers grumpy and less productive, particularly the ones with public cloud experience.
+**enterprise non-cloud** is a treacherous thing, it offers modern software stacks like Kubernetes or Prometheus but is fails to deliver the main advantages of the public cloud like real self-service with APIs, elasticity, scalability and a pay-per-usage price model.

-Other kind of tools are equally important, e.g. modern collaboration tools like Google Docs or Office 365 which support parallel collaboration at one document with multiple users, modern communication tools like Slack and a contemporary version control platform like [github](https://github.com/) with integration for code reviews, for CI pipelines and in general for the public cloud.
+Other kind of tools are equally important, e.g. modern collaboration tools like Google Docs or Office 365 which support parallel collaboration at one document with multiple users, modern communication tools like Slack and a contemporary version control platform like [github](https://github.com/) with integration for code reviews, for CI pipelines and for the public cloud.

-### Do you focus on the four key metrics?
+### 23. Do you focus on the four key metrics?

 The best way to measure if your engineering department is top-notch, are the four key metrics, defined in fantastic book